zhrispineda/Feedback-Assistant-iOS/README.md

 ![An image displaying a preview of the Feedback Assistant-like project on a Dynamic Island iPhone with its theme set to light mode.](Assets/Light.png)

 ## Usage
-Open the project in Xcode 16 and run with either a Simulator instance or a physical device running iOS 18.1 or newer with Developer Mode enabled as a destination.
+Open the project in Xcode and run with either a Simulator instance or physical device with Developer Mode enabled as a destination.

 As this is a personal project for learning Swift and SwiftUI, feel free to download and modify the project for your own personal purposes.